Combatd/Machine-Learning-with-AWS-DeepComposer/README.md

 The conductor is both judging the quality of the output (were the right notes played with the right tempo) and at the same time providing feedback and coaching to the orchestra (“strings, more volume!
 Horns, softer in this part!
 Everyone, with feeling!”).
 Specifically to achieve a style that the conductor knows about.
 So, the more they work together the better the orchestra can perform.

 The Generative AI that AWS DeepComposer teaches developers about uses a similar concept.
 We have two machine learning models that work together in order to learn how to generate musical compositions in distinctive styles.

+## Introduction to U-Net Architecture
+### Training a machine learning model using a dataset of Bach compositions
+AWS DeepComposer uses GANs to create realistic accompaniment tracks.
+When you provide an input melody, such as twinkle-twinkle little star, using the keyboard U-Net will add three additional piano accompaniment tracks to create a new musical composition.

+The U-Net architecture uses a publicly available dataset of Bach’s compositions for training the GAN.
+In AWS DeepComposer, the generator network learns to produce realistic Bach-syle music while the discriminator uses real Bach music to differentiate between real music compositions and newly created ones

+### How U-Net based model interprets music
+Music is written out as a sequence of human readable notes.
+Experts have not yet discovered a way to translate the human readable format in such a way that computers can understand it.
+Modern GAN-based models instead treat music as a series of images, and can therefore leverage existing techniques within the computer vision domain.

+In AWS DeepComposer, we represent music as a two-dimensional matrix (also referred to as a piano roll) with “time” on the horizontal axis and “pitch” on the vertical axis.
+You might notice this representation looks similar to an image.
+A one or zero in any particular cell in this grid indicates if a note was played or not at that time for that pitch.